UNC-Libraries/sierra-postgres-utilities/README.md

 password: mypassword
 ```

+You may need to quote values (e.g. password) if they contain special characters.

+By default, sierra_postgres_utilities will try to read credentials from:
+- a file `sierra_prod.secret` in the current working directory
-Store the creds in a file ```sierra_prod.secret``` in the
+- failing that, a file `sierra_prod.secret` in the user's home directory

-current working directory or the base directory of sierra_postgres_utilities.
-Creds from this file will be used as the default connection.
+For casual use, we recommend keeping the credentials in your home directory,
+in a file called `sierra_prod.secret`.

+#### Credentials via environment variables

-Alternately, specify a credential file location as an environment variable, e.g.:
+Alternately, you can specify a credential file location as an environment variable, e.g.:

 ```bash
 SIERRA_INIT_CREDS=my/path/file.yaml irb